MicrosoftDocs/appcenter-docs/styleguide/template.md

 - **title**: This title will appear in search engine results.
 You can also add a pipe (|) followed by the product name (for example, `title: Developing Libraries with Cross Platform Tools | .NET Core`).
 The title doesn't need be identical to the title in your H1 heading and it should contain 65 characters or less (including | PRODUCT NAME).
 - **author**, **ms.author**, **ms.manager**, **ms.reviewer**: The `author` field should contain the **GitHub username** of the author, not their alias.
 The `ms.author`, `ms.manager` and `ms.reviewer` fields, on the other hand, should contain Microsoft aliases. `ms.reviewer` specifies the name of the PM/dev associated with the article or feature.
 - **ms.devlang** defines the technology.
 Some of the supported values are: dotnet, cpp, csharp, fsharp, vb and xml.
-- **ms.assetid**: This is the GUID of the article that is used for internal tracking purposes such as Business Intelligence (BI).
+- **ms.assetid**: This is the GUID of the article that's used for internal tracking purposes such as Business Intelligence (BI).
 When creating a new Markdown file, get a GUID from [https://www.guidgenerator.com](https://www.guidgenerator.com).

 ## Basic Markdown, GFM, and special characters